Integrating Kendra and SharePoint using Azure AD App-Only Authentication

 SharePoint Sites.FullControl.All (Application) Required to retrieve document ACLs

-If you want to crawl only specific sites, you can set Sites.Selected (Application) permission and
+If you only want to crawl specific sites, you can set the Sites.Selected (Application) permission and

-explicitly set access permissions for each site using Microsoft Graph API.
+explicitly set access permissions for each site using the Microsoft Graph API.

 4. Upload certificate.crt to S3

 Configure the following items.
-Only essential parts are excerpted below.
-Configure IAM and ACL settings according to your environment.
-This example uses the recommend setup.
+Only important parts are excerpted below.
+Configure IAM, ACL, etc., according to your environment.
+This example is created with the recommended settings.

 Hosting Method SharePoint Online